Associate Director, Research, Collections, Systems & Infrastructure

 Associate Director, Learning, Engagement & Global

-Lynne’s role is to provide leadership to the Learning, Engagement & Global teams in the Library.
-The teams provide interactive and personalised learning experiences and facilities for student academic success, partners with staff in the learning and teaching process, and leads the Library’s engagement and international programs.
+Kate’s role is to provide leadership to the Learning, Engagement & Global teams in the Library.
+The teams provide interactive and personalised learning experiences and facilities for student academic success, partner with staff in the learning and teaching process, and lead the Library’s engagement and international programs.
 They also look after libraries at Curtin Graduate School of Business, Kalgoorlie and our Curtin regional education library services.